I grew up dancing at my mother’s studio in New York, The Adele Johnson School of Performing Arts.

 Lesson learned: No more “buy and hold” strategy for me.

-I use my own failures and hard-learned lessons as teaching tools.
+I use my own failures and hard-learned lessons as a content for my blog.

 Here’s an excerpt from Rich by Choice, Poor by Habit which aptly describes what my life use to be like: